bruceravel/demeter/documentation/Artemis/extended/dopants.rst

 files and may fit faster (you're not wasting time and effort counting sulfur paths twice, for example).
-The first method also gives you the potential of finding a few multiple scattering paths that involve both iron and moly (in this example) that you can't probe at all by the second method.
-This is most likely to be true when the dopant is in low concentrations but is high-Z...it's possible that there may be a moly-iron multiple-scattering path that is significant, and it's not going to be modeled so well by the weighted average of iron-iron and moly-moly paths used in method 2.
+The first method also gives you the potential of finding a few multiple scattering paths that involve both iron and molybdenum (in this example) that you can't probe at all by the second method.
+This is most likely to be true when the dopant is in low concentrations but is high-Z ... it's possible that there may be a molybdenum-iron multiple-scattering path that is significant, and it's not going to be modeled so well by the weighted average of iron-iron and molybdenum-molybdenum paths used in method 2.
 But the price for this is that properly incorporating multiple-scattering paths via method 1 requires an annoying amount of counting and thinking.